jsheppard95/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-Here we consider a statistical study to quantify the performance of MechaCar vehicles relative to its competiton.
-To analyze the performance, the following metrics are of particular interest:
+Here we consider a statistical study to quantify the performance of MechaCar vehicles relative to their competition.
+The following metrics are therefore of particular interest:

 - Fuel Efficiency
 - Horsepower